+Planetary health is a global concern.
 The impact of human activity must be addressed and managed so that we do not continue to damage our ecology and ultimately ourselves.
-Brunel University London is a member of the Planetary Health Alliance, a consortium of over 70 dedicated universities, NGOs, government entities, research institutes, and other partners around the world committed to advancing planetary health.
+As part of the Planetary Health Alliance, Brunel University London works alongside 70 dedicated universities, NGOs, government entities and research institutes who are committed to making advances in this area.
+This means that the knowledge you gain during your studies will come directly from the most up-to-date sources.

 Contact our Enquiries team.